eBooks, Audiobooks & Digital Magazines

 On the left menu near the top of the page are links to sources of eBooks and that are on the internet in the public domain and free to all.
 Many classic works and old forgotten favorites are restored to us with these collections, and well worth reading, but you'll also find sources of newer books offered by publishers for free, usually for limited periods.

-Most Overdrive books will work on your Kindle, but some other sources of eBooks may not.
+Most Library to Go books will work on your Kindle, but some other sources of eBooks may not.

-If you want to read books in other formats on your Kindle, there is a free open-source app you can use on your computer, Calibre, that works to reformat eBooks to a format that you can read on your Kindle, or almost any other device.
+If you want to read books in other formats on your Kindle (or almost any other internet access eReader), there is a free open-source app you can use on your computer, Calibre, that works to reformat eBooks to a format that you can read on your Kindle, or almost any other device.

 Calibre can be useful for any ebook reader who wants to read ebooks from varied sources, and keep the books they own in an online library designed for reader needs.
 The free, open-source app works on a computer (not your phone or tablet).
 Once you have Calibre on your computer, you can read on that device or transfer books in your library on and off your phone or tablet as you like.
 Keep your own notes about each book and make your own rating system.
 Organize your library as you prefer.